In other words, visitors and customers who visit your landing page bounce off, before they even give you a chance to convert them.

-Before Google added mobile responsiveness as a ranking factor, mobile bounce rate was about 60% overall.
-But now that sites are displaying well on smartphones, tablets, and other mobile devices, the bounce rate will improve (i.e., reduce).
+Before Google added mobile responsiveness as a ranking factor, mobile bounce rates were about 60%.
+But, now that sites are displaying well on smartphones, tablets and other mobile devices, the bounce rate will improve (i.e., reduce).

 By consistently adding fresh content, you’re gradually building momentum and establishing trust.
 Remember that readers are very clever and can see through deceptive and manipulative tactics.
-But they’ll also remember every action step you take and the words you use.
+But, they’ll also remember every action step that you take and the words that you use.
 They’ll come to trust you.

-And that means that your repeat visitors will begin to exceed new visitors, which begins to increase your conversion rate.
-You can generate more revenue from repeat visitors because you’ve established a level of trust with them already.
+And, that means that your repeat visitors will begin to exceed new visitors, which begins to increase your conversion rate.
+You can generate more revenue from repeat visitors, because you’ve established a level of trust with them.

 6. Target Keywords With High-Value Traffic